 Chief Executive Officer

-Will Pickering was named the Executive Director of the Pittsburgh Water and Sewer Authority (PWSA) in June 2020.
-Prior to becoming Executive Director, he served as the Deputy Executive Director and Director of Public Affairs at PWSA.
-Prior to joining PWSA in fall 2016, Will Pickering was Manager of Communications and Government Relations at DC Water.
-There, he managed the communications program and spearheaded DC Water’s interactions with the federal, District and neighboring local governments.
-Mr. Pickering has also held several positions in the local and federal government.
+Before joining PWSA, Will was Manager of Communications and Government Relations at DC Water.
+He managed the communications program there and spearheaded DC Water’s interactions with the federal, District, and neighboring local governments.
+He has also held several positions in the local and federal government.
 He has a Bachelor of Science in Political Science from Santa Clara University and received his Certificate in Public Management from George Washington University.

-Jennifer Presutti came to the Pittsburgh Water & Sewer Authority after serving the City of Pittsburgh as Director of the Office of Management and Budget; Ms. Presutti earned her Masters Degree in Public Policy and Management from the University of Pittsburgh.
+Jennifer Presutti came to the Pittsburgh Water & Sewer Authority in the Finance department after serving the City of Pittsburgh for nearly 8 years as a budget analyst, senior budget analyst, capital budget manager, assistant director of capital and asset management, and lastly, director of the Office of Management and Budget (OMB).
+In May of 2020, Ms. Presutti was promoted from Director of Finance to the role of Deputy Executive Director, now serving as Chief Operating Officer and Chief Financial Officer.
+Ms. Presutti earned her Masters Degree in Public Policy and Management from the University of Pittsburgh.

 Logan Carmichael joined PWSA as Director of Human Resources in February 2021.
 Mr. Carmichael is responsible for developing and driving the human resources strategy and administration aligned to the overall business plan and strategic direction of the organization, while ensuring that workplace culture, practices, policies, and operations support and achieve organizational objectives and values.
 Specific areas of focus include organizational development, talent acquisition, training & development, total compensation & benefits planning, change management, employee and labor relations, and workforce planning.
 Mr. Carmichael is a graduate of Robert Morris University with a BA in Communications, and an MS in Human Resources Management.